libp2p/testlab/README.md

 Feel free to join in.
 All welcome.
 Open an [issue](https://github.com/libp2p/testlab/issues)!

 This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

+## Help Wanted

+If you've got a peer-to-peer application you'd like to start testing and benchmarking at scale, don't hesitate to submit a PR adding a `Node` for it!
+Please feel free to ask any questions in the issues or on #libp2p on freenode.

 ## License